Rototranslational sum rules for nuclear dynamics via traveling pseudopotentials

-where the electronic contribution is the expectation value of the velocity operator.
-The latter describes the time derivative of the position following Ehrenfest's theorem, and hence the physical particle current flowing through the system at time $t$. {Most importantly, the electronic contribution to the total mechanical momentum coincides (modulo the expected prefactor of $-e/m_e$) with the established definition of the macroscopic charge current in electromagnetism.
+where {$H$ is the instantaneous Hamiltonian}.
+The electronic contribution is the expectation value of the velocity operator, which describes the time derivative of the position following Ehrenfest's theorem, and hence the physical particle current flowing through the system at time $t$. {Most importantly, the electronic contribution to the total mechanical momentum coincides (modulo the expected prefactor of $-e/m_e$) with the established definition of the macroscopic charge current in electromagnetism.
 This is a central result, as it restores the exact equivalence between the effects of mechanical acceleration and electric fields, characterizing any physical particle endowed with a nonzero mass and charge.~\cite{StengelPRB18}.

 {{\em Angular momentum.} In isolated systems, rotational invariance leads to a third set of constants of motion, in the form of a conserved total angular momentum

 where the electronic orbital angular momentum operator now becomes,